About Us

 What We Do

 We offer equestrian sport, horsemanship and therapy programs.
-Regardless of your ability, or (dis)ability, we adapt our programs and services to your unique needs in a safe and positive learning environment.
+Regardless of your (dis)ability, we adapt our programs and services to your unique needs in a safe and positive learning environment.

 Values